burhanmt/property/Readme.md

 in a convenient way.
 In the future we can have more external sources, so this class is the one responsible to instantiate them without using constructor.

-Look at the code below how to create a class with "FactoryData":
+Look at the code below how to create a class(external source component) with "DataFactory" class:
 ```
       $properties = DataFactory::obtainData(PropertiesData::class)
                                  ->getJsonDataFromExternalSource()